Google Address Validation | What Google isn't telling you.

 It's sometimes tricky, as things like "St." can stand for either "Street" or "Saint."
 With hiccups like that, parsing (depending on the style of parsing used) can trip, mislabeling parts of the address and returning an inaccurate result.

 Additionally, unless it's used as part of an address validation service, parsing doesn't check for the accuracy of an address to tell you if it's real.
-And unless it's paired with standardization, it doesn't fill in gaps of missing address data, or reformat it to meet mailing standards.
+And unless it's paired with address standardization, it doesn't fill in gaps of missing address data, or reformat it to meet mailing standards.
 All it does is try to break down data into its constituent parts and label them.
 It only really reaches full effectiveness when combined with the other two services of standardization and validation.

 Still, it's nice when you don't have to go through and label all the cities and states yourself.
 There's only so many times you can reenter Albuquerque, New Mexico, before you start to lose it.